 I never dreamed that anyone would protest my lawsuit ..
 Why would anyone protest my request to view my birth records, actually I didn't think anyone would care?
 I mean I couldn't imagine why anyone would object to me knowing who my biological parents were?
-However, there was an attorney at the hearing protesting that I be given the right to view my birth records.
+However, there was an attorney at the hearing protesting that I am given the right to view my birth records.
 Shortly after I was contacted by attorney Mr. Frederick Buesser.
-Mr Buesser was the Guardian At Litem hired to handle John Dodge's Last Will And Testament.
+Mr. Buesser was the Guardian At Litem hired to handle John Dodge's Last Will And Testament.
 He requested an appointment, and I obliged.
 I was lead to believe I might be an "Unascertained Heir" of John Dodge.
 I then obtained attorney "James Cunningham" to represent my case.
-At each court hearing multiple attorney's representing the living Dodge grandchildren would be present.
-Each and everyone vehemently protest giving me the right to see my birth record.
+At each court hearing, multiple attorneys representing the living Dodge grandchildren would be present.
+Each and everyone vehemently protests giving me the right to see my birth record.
 Again, the picture became very clear to me, the connection to the Dodge family once again was very evident.

 The Dodge grandchildren were very opposed to me being given the right to view birth records.
-All fighting hard, to have the my case thrown out of court."
+All fighting hard, to have my case thrown out of court."